Mah3sh-Kumar/Mah3sh-Kumar/README.md

 ## 🚀 About Me

-💡 I’m an **Aspiring Computer Scientist** driven by curiosity and innovation.
+💡 I’m an **Aspiring Computer Science Student** driven by curiosity and innovation.
 I enjoy building **intelligent systems**, crafting **scalable applications**, and turning ideas into **real-world solutions**.

 - 🤖 Strong interest in **Artificial Intelligence & Machine Learning**